So we’ve told you that games are a great engagement tool, they can drive traffic to your website, boost your brand and increase sales as a result.

 Well, branded games can be a cost-effective and engaging alternative to the norm, helping you stand out from your competitors.

-Why not add a leaderboard to your game, with a prize based competition to add an extra incentive to play and share.
-You could offer up some Amazon vouchers, a product of yours, a food hamper, an Apple Watch, heck a sports car if you’re feeling generous!
+All of our games come with a data capture leaderboard so be sure to make the most of it with a prize based competition to add an extra incentive to play and share.
+You could offer up some Amazon vouchers, a product of yours, a food hamper, an Apple Watch - heck, a sports car if you’re feeling generous!

 After playing the game, participants are prompted to add their name and email address to the leaderboard, so that they can be contacted if they win.
 At the end of the competition, you can download the leaderboard entries and draw a winner.